DeMarcoAMO/Entangleware/README.md

 We divide the generation of these transitions into a hierarchy of sub-sequences.
 This sub-sequences describe logically separate steps, possibly interleaved in time, with adjustable relative timing between steps.
 Lower level sequences (found in Base) reflect the underlying hardware (e.g. sequences for magnetic coils), while mid-level sequences (MidLevelSeq) reflect the stage of the experiment (e.g. evaporative cooling).

+Included is a library of APIs for useful peripheral hardware, such as Direct Digital Synthesis (DDS) radiofrequency sources and digital-to-analog converters (DACs).

 ## Table of contents
 * [Project Organization](#project-organization)
 * [Entangleware](#entangleware)